jesusangel/wc-sermepa/readme.txt

 3. WooCommerce sales reports

 == Changelog ==

+= 1.2.2 - 20/04/2017 =
+* Fixed error when an invalid notification was received

 = 1.2.1 - 13/02/2017 =
 * Removed unnecessary check that doesnt work in multisite network.
 Thanks to @asiermarques